endpoints4s/endpoints4s/documentation/manual/src/paradox/interpreters/akka-http.md

 #### The incoming request doesn’t match any endpoint

-In that case, the routes constructed by *endpoints* can’t do anything.
+In that case, the routes constructed by endpoints4s can’t do anything.
 You have to deal with such errors in the usual Akka HTTP way: by using an implicit `akka.http.scaladsl.server.RejectionHandler` having a `handleNotFound` clause.

 #### The incoming request is invalid

-In that case, *endpoints* returns a “Bad Request” (400) response reporting all the errors in a JSON array.
+In that case, endpoints4s returns a “Bad Request” (400) response reporting all the errors in a JSON array.
 You can change this behavior by overriding the
 @scaladoc[handleClientErrors](endpoints.akkahttp.server.Urls) method.

 #### An exception is thrown

-If an exception is thrown during request decoding, or when running the business logic, or when encoding the response, *endpoints* returns an “Internal Server Error” (500) response reporting the error in a JSON array.
+If an exception is thrown during request decoding, or when running the business logic, or when encoding the response, endpoints4s returns an “Internal Server Error” (500) response reporting the error in a JSON array.
 You can change this behavior by overriding the
 @scaladoc[handleServerError](endpoints.akkahttp.server.Endpoints) method.